Jacksonville, North Carolina: History

 Construction of Camp Lejeune caused a population explosion in the small town of about 800 inhabitants, as new workers migrated to the area.
 Growth continued to be fueled by both young Marine families and military retirees.
 Today, Jacksonville's primary industry is retail sales and services.
 The primary migration draw continues to be the U.S. Marine Corps.

 The Bank of Onslow and Jacksonville Masonic Temple, Mill Avenue Historic District, and Pelletier House and Wantland Spring are listed on the National Register of Historic Places.

 In 2016, Jacksonville became the first jurisdiction to adopt a paid holiday honoring the 13th Amendment to the United States Constitution, which made slavery in the United States and its territories illegal.
 The resolution of adoption mentions "the prevention of the modern slavery" which it describes as "human trafficking", including child labor and military service.

 Geography

 According to the United States Census Bureau, the city has a total area of 56.42 sqmi, of which 48.80 sqmi is land and 7.62 sqmi (13.51%) is water.
 It is about 60 minutes from Wilmington and 15 minutes from the Intracoastal Waterway.

+Climate

+Jacksonville has a humid subtropical climate (Köppen Cfa) with long, hot summers and short, mild winters.